 I went on to explain to Emily that friends are all different colors and come from different places.
+But, explaining itvery simply like that didn’t feel like enough.
 The diversity of the people in our everyday lives allows us to have a uniquely dynamic social experience.
 I’ll admit the topic was uncomfortable for me, only because I have already been exposed to the heaviness of how skin color can define you.

 Emily wasn’t fazed.
-She didn’t have the baggage.
+Her innocence knows no undiscerning in terms of judgment.
 This year when her first grade class studied Martin Luther King, Jr., she and her classmates were stunned that not so long ago they wouldn’t have been allowed to sit together at lunch because of their skin color.
 To them, this idea was ridiculous.
 And their reaction shook me awake.
 Kids are not inherently biased.
 Skin color means nothing until someone or something gives it meaning.

 If there is going to be change and acceptance and tolerance in our future, kids are where we need to start.
 It’s not a new idea.
 But it’s an idea that can’t wait anymore.

 This is where music fits in.
 It becomes the voice inside your head.
 It reinforces messages in a way that is direct and relatable.
 Music can empower children with the fuel and fire to move forward with the desire for change, peace, acceptance, and a more inclusive world.

 Oakland-based Alphabet Rockers deliver hip-hop music infused with positive messages.
 This seems simple but the work of Kaitlin McGaw and Tommy Shepherd, Jr. goes deep.